walk through image of how to get started with Google AppSheet

 A Learning Curve

-“They do a good job making it pretty and kind of getting you started on an angle that you understand,” but users without a data analytics or technical background may still experience some challenges getting used to the tool’s interface and walking through the app creation process for the first time.
+Low- and no-code tools like Google AppSheet are designed for people with little to know coding knowledge, but there’s still a learning curve.
+Users without a data analytics or technical background may still experience some challenges getting used to the tool’s interface and walking through the app creation process for the first time.

 Less Flexibility

 “No-code systems tend to do things a specific way, and that makes them less flexible than other low-code tools,” said Rosen.
+The lack of flexibility is evident in the front-end experience, where design limitations become obvious.

 How to Use Google AppSheet